behnamazimi/js-service-wrapper/README.md

     })
 ```
 The client that you set on the `ServiceWrapper` will be call inside the `ClientWrapper`, and it will return a promise.
 Here is an example of wrapping.
-This code will call `axios` as client because we send it on `init` as the client value.
+This code will call `axios` as client because you send it on `init` as the client value.
 ```javascript
 new ClientWrapper({url: "https://reqres.in/api/users"})
     .fire()